 How Small Business Websites Actually Perform

 Here's the reality: most small business websites don't meet these benchmarks.
-WordPress sites (the most common platform for small businesses) have roughly a 43% pass rate on Core Web Vitals.
-Shopify sites do better at around 72% thanks to built-in optimization.
-Squarespace lands around 65%.
+Chrome User Experience Report (CrUX) data shows WordPress sites (the most common platform for small businesses) have roughly a 48% pass rate on Core Web Vitals.
+Shopify sites do better at around 78% thanks to built-in optimization.
+Squarespace lands around 70%.
 If your site is on WordPress and feels slow, you're in the majority, but that also means improving your speed gives you an edge over most of your competitors.

 Page Weight: How Big Is Too Big?